waffle-iron/docs-rackspace/quality/qc-audit-definition.md

 Audit unit
 ==============

-..  note:

-    This information is pulled for the Quality Workstream meeting notes of 3-9-2016.
+**Note:** This information is pulled for the Quality Workstream meeting notes of 3-9-2016.

 Unit for standard audit: A unit is the content is reviewed on a single quality checklist.